 Carbon emissions refer to the release of polluting carbon compounds into the atmosphere, most commonly attributed to human activity such as burning fossil fuels.
 Carbon emissions are usually measured in metric tons.
 A carbon footprint has historically been defined as "the total set of greenhouse gas caused by an organization, event, product or person."

-This issue has become an issue of global interest, due to debate over global warming and an organization should consider:
+This issue has become an issue of global interest, due to the debate over global warming and an organization should consider:

 a Greenhouse Gas Emissions Strategy including initiatives that will offset greenhouse gas emissions